 EMDV8104 Environmental Governance

-A minimum of 24 units from completion of environment and development courses from the following list
+A minimum of 6 units from the following courses:

 ANTH8038 Critical Issues in Gender and Development